On functor points of affine supergroups: Introduction

 We have described the contents of Sections \ref{sec:base_extension} and \ref{sec:construction}.
 Section \ref{sec:preliminary} is devoted to discussing some basic results on super-objects that include the comparison of dualities explained in the next subsection.

 Section \ref{sec:equivalence} starts with the subsection in which we re-prove Gavarini's category equivalence cited above, using our method of construction.
 This aims to supplement again Gavarini's original proof; see Remark \ref{rem:compare_with_G}.
-Recall from the second paragraph of Section \ref{subsec:ASG_and_HCP} that the algebraic supergroups $\mathbf{G}$ involved in the category equivalence, which are over an arbitrary commutative ring $\Bbbk$, are assumed so that $\mathcal{O}(\mathbf{G})$ decomposes as in \eqref{eq:Int_TPD}.
+Recall from the second paragraph of Section \ref{subsec:ASG_and_HCP} that the algebraic supergroups $\mathbf{G}$ over an arbitrary commutative ring $\Bbbk$, for which the category equivalence will be re-proven, are assumed so that $\mathcal{O}(\mathbf{G})$ decomposes as in \eqref{eq:Int_TPD}.
 The second purpose of ours, which is achieved in Section \ref{subsec:TPD}, is to prove, along the line of our renewed proof, that the assumption above is necessarily satisfied if $\mathcal{O}(\mathbf{G}_{ev})$ is $\Bbbk$-flat; see Theorem \ref{thm:TPD}.
-This theorem improves our previous result in \cite{MS}, in which $\Bbbk$ is $2$-torsion free, and the proof gives an alternative proof of \cite[Theorem 4.5]{M1}, in which $\Bbbk$ is a field; see Remark \ref{rem:compare_TPD}.
-The last cited two results are those which were cited in the second paragraph of Section \ref{subsec:ASG_and_HCP}.
+This theorem benefits two results cited in the second paragraph of Section \ref{subsec:ASG_and_HCP}.
+In fact it improves our previous result in \cite{MS}, in which $\Bbbk$ is assumed to be $2$-torsion free, while the proof gives an alternative proof of \cite[Theorem 4.5]{M1}, in which $\Bbbk$ is assumed to be a field; see Remark \ref{rem:compare_TPD}.

 In the final Section \ref{sec:equiv_over_fields}, which consists of 2 subsections, we suppose that $\Bbbk$ is a field of characteristic $\ne 2$.
 In Section \ref{subsec:equiv_over_fields} we reproduce the category equivalence \eqref{eq:equiv_intro} from \cite{M3, MZ}, giving the irredundant definition of Harish-Chandra pairs referred to above.
 In Section \ref{subsec:application}, given an algebraic supergroup $\mathbf{G}$ and its closed super-subgroup $\mathbf{H}$, we describe the normalizer $\mathcal{N}_{\mathbf{G}}(\mathbf{H})$ and the centralizer $\mathcal{Z}_{\mathbf{G}}(\mathbf{H})$ in terms of Harish-Chandra pairs; see Theorem \ref{thm:normal_central}.
 Gavarini's construction is quite useful to discuss group-theoretical properties of affine supergroups, and it applies to prove the last cited theorem.
 This application is indeed the third purpose of ours.